AUSGov/bga-style-guide/index.markdown

 ---

 layout: home
-title: business.gov.au Style Guide
+title: business.gov.au style guide
-description: Guidance for creating business.gov.au digital products
+description: The business.gov.au style guide provides guidance on the design elements used to create business.gov.au branded sites and tools.
+It provides a flexible system of parts that combine to create consistent, user-friendly products.

 ---